 Documenting Forest Ownership in Oregon

-Our first Wall Street Forestry project documented forest ownership in Western Oregon.
-The cost of data was bearable but data analysis took a large amount of staff time.
-We wanted to know how much of the current forest ownership was in the hands of large corporations and whether those corporate owners had become new tax avoiding Timber Investor Management Organizations (TIMOs) or Real Estate Investment trusts (REITs).
+In 2020, the Coast Range Association released the first of a new set of corporate industrial ownership maps for Western Oregon.
+Our first Wall Street Forestry mapping project, started in 2016, documented forest ownership in Western Oregon.
+This updated analysis looks at industrial owners at the county level.
+We wanted to know how much of the current forest ownership was in the hands of large corporations and how many of those corporate owners had become new tax avoiding Timber Investor Management Organizations (TIMOs) or Real Estate Investment trusts (REITs).